sing1sing2/contribute-to-scroll/CONTRIBUTING.md

 - [Open a blank issue](https://github.com/scroll-tech/contribute-to-scroll/issues/new) if none of the previous options fit your proposal

 And that's it!
 You've started your contribution to Scroll journey 📜 🚀
+* please validate that propject you are proposing is not mentioned on Scroll ecosystem(https://scroll.io/ecosystem) page.
 ### Making a PR

 Please start by making a PR to any external repo first.
 You can then create a draft PR to this repo so that our team can help comment on and review any contributions to external projects.